in

 Metal Gear Solid Delta will run on Unreal Engine 5, not the FOX Engine.

-The FOX Engine, named after the titular military unit of the same name from the Metal Gear franchise.
-It was developed by Kojima and was utilized across Konami starting in 2013 starting with Pro Evolution Soccer 2014.
+The FOX Engine, named after the titular military unit of the same name from the Metal Gear franchise, was developed by Kojima and utilized across Konami starting in 2013 starting with Pro Evolution Soccer 2014.
+With the decommissioning of eFootball PES 2020, Eventually, Konami discontinued the use of the Fox Engine in favor of the Unreal Engine, citing Xbox Series X/S and PS5 ports as reasons for the shift.

 Does MGS Delta have multiplayer?